 We're using tech to help smaller food businesses compete with the bigger chains.
 The best food should be allowed to speak for itself and not be overshadowed by giant retailers who dominate the industry.
 We want eaters to experience the vibrancy of independent food more often and we want to make it easy for them to make conscious food choices.
 Real innovation and better food starts with the underdogs, we want to help everyone discover this fact.

 We live in a world where consumers expect to find information about their next meal immediately, with a mere tap on their smartphones – the proliferation of food delivery and booking apps, complete with menus, opening times, allergens and imagery, is a testament to this.
 But the current state of play leaves out the entire world of independent food…until now.
+Check out our one-pager for details of the Hawkker platform.

 Giving customers a full picture of all the food options near them right now.